Yoann Damet

-Yoann Damet is a French association football coach who is currently an assistant coach with Columbus Crew in Major League Soccer.
-He twice served as interim head coach of FC Cincinnati at ages 29 and 30, making him the youngest head or assistant coach in Major League Soccer.
+Yoann Damet is a French association football coach who is currently a first-team coach with Columbus Crew in Major League Soccer.
+He served twice as interim head coach of FC Cincinnati at ages 29 and 30, making him the youngest head or assistant coach in Major League Soccer.

 Early life

 Damet was born on 19 March 1990 in Marseille, France.
-He first started playing football at age 8 following the 1998 FIFA World Cup, which was both hosted in and won by France.
-At age 17, he says he played club football at the fifth tier of the French football league system.
+He first started playing football at age 8 following the 1998 FIFA World Cup, which was both hosted and won by France.
+At age 17 he played club football at the fifth tier of the French football league system.
 However, he did not think he was skilled enough to play professionally, so he turned his interests to coaching at age 16.
 In 2011, he earned a degree in sports training with a specialty in football from the University of Burgundy in Dijon, France.